nsrau/azure-docs.it-it/articles/sql-database/sql-database-web-business-sunset-faq.md

 <properties
-   pageTitle="Domande frequenti sul ritiro dell'edizione Web e Business dei database di SQL Azure | Microsoft Azure" description="Informazioni sul ritiro dei database Web e Business di SQL Azure e sulle caratteristiche e funzionalità dei nuovi livelli di servizio." services="sql-database" documentationCenter="na" authors="stevestein"
+   pageTitle="Azure SQL Database Web and Business Edition sunset FAQ | Microsoft Azure" description="Find out when the Azure SQL Web and Business databases will be retired and learn about the features and functionality of the new service tiers." services="sql-database" documentationCenter="na" authors="stevestein"